MedKhem/grobid-dictionaries/README.md

 ## Demo

 The most recent version of the system is available [online](https://traces1.inria.fr/grobid-dictionaries/).
 The models of this version are trained with [samples](https://github.com/MedKhem/grobid-dictionaries_data/tree/master/Training_Data%26Evaluation) from [5 different dictionaries](https://github.com/MedKhem/grobid-dictionaries_data/tree/master/Raw_Documents) that you can download and parse with GROBID-Dictionaries.
+This [video](https://www.youtube.com/watch?v=u9PhaJA8awk) illustrates a use case of different models of the system.

 ## Docker Use